 Doing a yearly routine check of your business credit report is also critical, because it will give you the option to dispute any errors before it affects your score.
 Understanding what is on your business credit report is only a partial part to running your business.”

 Clearly, business credit can be an important part of your business-owning journey.
 Therefore, it’s important that you manage your business credit the right way.
-According to a U.S. Small Business Administration (SBA) article, “...by building business credit for your start-up, you can improve your company’s image, protect your personal credit, limit your liability and increase your credit capacity since businesses can obtain 10 to 100 times greater financing than an individual.”
+According to a U.S. Small Business Administration (SBA) article, when you build credit for your new business, you can "improve your company’s image, protect your personal credit, limit your liability," and more.